rioter00/MAGD487/PortfolioCreationAssignment.md

   > - All media should be grouped and organized.

 5. Create a webpage or Find a content management system.
 Examples below.
 Research web hosts and services.
 Some may cost money.
 Signup for one and begin adding content and formatting.
 If are using a CMS and have well organized your materials, this stage may not take much time.
+Upload content, format page(s).
   - Examples of web content management systems.
     - https://www.behance.net (hosted)
     - https://carbonmade.com (hosted)